[Investigation] Polish NGO pits porpoises vs Russia's Nord Stream 2

 Geopolitics

-The NGO's concern for harbour porpoises aside, Poland, several other EU states, and the US have also voiced strategic worries about the project.
+The NGO's worries about porpoises aside, Poland, several other EU states, and the US have also voiced strategic concern about the project.

 Nord Stream 2 is to concentrate 80 percent of Russian gas exports to the EU along the German route, helping the Kremlin to cut off pro-Western countries, including Ukraine, in future.